(Last updated on January 9th, 2023)

 I’ve never heard of any of their other software.
 Still, that doesn’t mean Solidworks is inferior.
 In fact, you’ll notice I have a LOT of great things to say about Solidworks over AutoCAD.

-Note: AutoCAD LT does NOT have any 3D capability, so don’t buy LT and expect to be able to create 3D models.
+Note: AutoCAD LT does NOT have any 3D capability.
+So, don’t buy LT, and expect to be able to create 3D models.

-There is no way to say one of these is superior to the other because it depends upon your purposes.
+There is no way to say one of these is superior to the other because it depends upon your requirements.
 Comparing AutoCAD to Solidworks is an apples-to-oranges comparison.
 If you are looking for a general drafting software that can handle a vast range of needs across different industries, then the clear winner is AutoCAD.

-If you are looking for a CAD/CAM software to create machine parts in 3d and simulate their physics and motion, then go for Solidworks.
-Keep in mind, that this article discusses AutoCAD, not Inventor by Autodesk.
+If you are looking for a CAD/CAM software to create machine parts in 3D and simulate their physics and motion, then go for Solidworks.
+Keep in mind that this article discusses AutoCAD, not Inventor by Autodesk.
 If you want an apples-to-apples comparison for Inventor Versus Solidworks, then click here.